 Will you spot seabirds, such as seagulls, puffins, terns and cormorants?

 Look out for garden and hedgerow birds such as robins, blue tits, magpies, sparrows and pigeons.
 You might also spot goldfinches, long-tailed tits or shy little wrens.

 You might be able to pick out buzzards, red kites and kestrels hovering overhead while they look for prey.

 Game and field birds

-Male pheasants with their beautiful coloured heads are usually easy to spot in fields or country lanes, around dusk.
-Grouse are smaller, and have brown feathers.
+Male pheasants with their colourful heads are usually easy to spot in fields or country lanes, especially around dusk.
+You might also see grouse, which are smaller and have brown feathers.

 River, canal and lake birds

-Ducks, swans, dippers, kingfishers, herons - the list goes on.
-There are lots of birds that make their home near water.
-Seeing a bright bluey-green kingfisher is a real treat.
+Ducks, swans, dippers, kingfishers, herons – the list goes on.
+There are lots of birds that make their home near the water.
+Seeing a brightly coloured kingfisher is a real treat.

 To ensure you can complete your ‘50 things to do before you’re 11¾’ activities safely, here are some top tips to help you complete your challenges with safety in mind.